-Your doctor or nurse will assist you in determining the correct injectable dose on the pen.
+Your doctor or nurse will assist you in determining the correct injectable dose on the pen and if this dose needs to be changed.
+Your doctor should give you the pen that can deliver your daily dose in one injection.